Metro Bus Limited English Proficiency (LEP) Plan

 Resource tables are scheduled and maintained throughout the community at organizations, agencies and special events which target an LEP audience to provide information regarding Metro Bus services to individuals and groups. - Agency Website

 An agency website is maintained by Metro Bus with key information including schedules, route maps, and How to Ride the Bus videos filmed onboard a Metro Bus route.
 These videos are presented in English, Somali and Spanish and provide visual demonstration on how to board the bus, pay the fare, pull the chord and exit the bus.
-LEP individuals may watch the video with a Travel Guide as part of the travel training process. - Training Opportunities
+LEP individuals may watch the video with a Travel Trainer as part of the travel training process. - Training Opportunities

 - Classroom and Onboard Training – Metro Bus provides classroom or onboard training opportunities to the general public including English and non-English speaking individuals.